 SC judge recuses himself from hearing plea challenging Omar Abdullah's detention

-Supreme Court judge Justice M M Shantanagoudar on Wednesday recused himself from hearing the plea filed by Sara Abdullah Pilot challenging the detention of her brother and NC leader Omar Abdullah under the J-K Public Safety Act.
+Supreme Court judge Justice M M Shantanagoudar recused himself on Wednesday from hearing the plea filed by Sara Abdullah Pilot challenging the detention of her brother and National Conference leader Omar Abdullah under the J-K Public Safety Act.
 Pilot's plea came up for hearing before a three-judge bench comprising justices N V Ramana, Shantanagoudar and Sanjiv Khanna.

 "I am not participating in this matter," Justice Shantanagoudar said at the outset without citing any specific reason for his recusal.
-Senior advocate Kapil Sibal, appearing for Pilot, urged the bench to list the matter for tomorrow.
+Senior advocate Kapil Sibal, appearing for Pilot, urged the bench to list the matter for Friday.
+The bench agreed to the request and listed it for hearing on February 14.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)